Dean of Arts, English, and HumanitiesDatatel Position ID:

 The Dean emphasizes student success, faculty development and evaluation of curriculum including new program development.
 The individual possesses the ability to lead faculty and staff while being visionary and proactive.
 The individual will value the need for collegiality and teamwork with other Deans.
 Serves as an ambassador in the community and to industry.

-Vice President of Academic AffairsWhat position(s) reports to this position?:
+Vice President for Academic AffairsWhat position(s) reports to this position?:

 Professor of Digital Media Design

 Professor of Humanities

 Professor of Leadership and Critical Thinking

 Professor of Music

 Professor of Speech Communications

 Professor of Student Success